A resource to support community organisations in engaging with the Treaty.

-Te Tiriti o Waitangi information is a list which includes key texts, website and media sources that are used to inform Groundwork workshops.
-There is now a wealth of useful resources on Te Tiriti – this is a starting point not an exhaustive list.
+Te Tiriti o Waitangi info and action details key texts, website and media sources that are used to inform Groundwork workshops.
+There is a wealth of useful resources on Te Tiriti – this is a starting point not an exhaustive list.
 Accompanying the list are ideas of personal actions people might take in response to a Te Tiriti workshop.